Riverside Magnet School at Goodwin University

 - Providing students with multiple opportunities to be creative and represent their learning

 We are a pre-K through grade 5 magnet elementary school.
 We have established a pathway preference into CREC Two Rivers Middle School (grades 6–8) to provide a continuum in the magnet school system for RMS students.
 In addition, there is an established pathway preference from CREC Two Rivers Middle School into Connecticut River Academy at Goodwin University (grades 9–12).
 This provides the potential for a complete educational experience for your child, from pre-K through grade 12.
 Pathway school preferences are not a guarantee of placement.

 Any student residing in the state of Connecticut and eligible to attend the local public school is eligible to attend RMS.

 We provide a tuition-based before-and-after-school enrichment program that begins at 7:30 a.m. and extends the day until 5:45 p.m. to help support our working parents.
 This program is offered on a first-come, first-served basis with our currently enrolled students receiving priority.

 Student drop off begins at 8:20 a.m.

 Monday–Thursday, dismissal begins at 3:55 p.m.

 Students interested in attending RMS must go through a lottery process conducted by the State Department of Education’s Regional School Choice Office (RSCO).
 Families must submit a lottery application online during the lottery application period.
 The lottery application period for the 2019-2020 school year runs from November 1, 2018 – February 28, 2019.
 The random lottery will begin in the spring.
-Please visit our How to Apply page for more information on the lottery process and how to apply.
+Read more about the lottery process and how to apply.